 Builders' qualifications: What should I look for?

 There are no formal builders’ qualifications that builders should possess in order to call themselves ‘a builder’.
-That is why we recommend you choose a builder from a trusted source such as the FMB, to avoid the risk of rogue traders.
+That's why we recommend you choose a builder from a trusted source such as the Federation of Master Builders, to avoid the risk of rogue traders.

 Certain trades such as electricians and plumbers must have particular qualifications.
 For example, if you are using a plumber to fit a gas appliance, such as a cooker in your new kitchen, then ensure that they are Gas Safe Registered.
 When having electrical work carried out you should choose a contractor who is registered with a Competent Person Scheme, such as NICEIC or ELECSA.

-• Conducting an independent inspection of the builders’ work on joining as part of the membership application process.
+Conducting an on-site inspection of the builders’ work on joining as part of the membership application process.

 Find a Builder

-Find vetted and independently inspected Master Builders in your area.
+Find vetted and inspected Master Builders in your area.

 What clients say about Master Builders